rkttu/dotnet-fba-templates/README.md

 - **Modern C#**: Support for latest C# features including top-level programs
 - **AOT Ready**: Templates include AOT (Ahead-of-Time) compilation support options
 - **AI Agent Ready**: Built-in `AGENTS.md` files in each template provide ready-to-use configuration for AI agents and GitHub Copilot integration
-- **MCP Server Ready**: The `mcpserver-stdio-fba` template includes pre-configured Model Context Protocol server setup for seamless AI tool integration
+- **MCP Configuration Ready**: Each template includes pre-configured `mcp.json` files for VS Code and Cursor with Microsoft Learn and NuGet MCP server settings built-in
 - **Expandable**: Can be converted to full projects later using `dotnet project convert your_code.cs` when more complexity is needed

 ## Installation